allison713/Machine-Learning-Project/README.md

 ### Project Description

+In this project, we will use Convolution Neural Nets to train a model to predict human emotion.

-In this project, we will be analyzing human emotions at a live performance:
+Motivations for analyzing human emotions could include at a live performance:
 * Live performance
 * Sports Event
 * Political Debate